State College, PA - Centre County Adds 1 New COVID-19 Case -

 Most COVID-19 hospitalizations and deaths have been among patients 65 and older, according to DOH.

-The health department reported 35 new deaths attributed to the virus in the state, bringing Pennsylvania's total at 7,352.
-DOH lists a total of 10 COVID-19 deaths for Centre County, though the Centre County Coroner's Office has confirmed only seven.
-The most recent COVID-19 death in the county was reported on July 28.
+The health department reported three new deaths attributed to the virus, bringing Pennsylvania's total to 7,468.
+DOH has reported 11 total COVID-19 deaths for Centre County, the most recent on Friday.
+The coroner's office has confirmed only seven, ranging in age from 74 to 96.

 Centre County's cases by zip code, according to available DOH data: